-HCSCC encourages service providers to discuss complaints openly with service users.
-This gives providers and service users an opportunity to resolve the complaint at an early stage.
+The HCSCC encourages service providers to discuss complaints openly with consumers.
+This gives providers and consumers an opportunity to resolve the complaint at an early stage.

 Common reasons people complain are:

-Many complaints are a result of poor communication between the service user and the service provider.
+Many complaints are a result of poor communication between the consumer and the service provider.